Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

     * *Returns* \
       [Result](#result)
         * S = String \
           The asset label.
-See the [structure of the asset label](#structure-of-an-asset-label) for more information.
+See the [structure of an asset label](#structure-of-an-asset-label) for more information.
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` getQuantity ``` \